 What classes can I take?

-Running Start will fund classes taken for credit, and are above 100 level.
+Running Start will fund classes taken for credit and that are above 100 level (college level courses only).
 This includes online, hybrid, Monroe and any other Everett Community College class.
-Running Start will pay for a Self Support class as long as the student is not exceeding their eligibility.
+Running Start will pay for a self support class as long as the student is not exceeding their eligibility.

 Is there any financial assistance?

-Students who qualify for Free or Reduced Lunch at their sponsoring high school and/or students who have been in Foster Care, qualify for a Fee Waiver.
-Fee Waivers must be submitted on an annual basis.
-The Fee Waiver must be submitted in accordance with the college's payment policy.
-If documentation is not available at the beginning of the quarter, the student may provide documentation that they received Free or Reduced Lunch in the prior year.
+Students who qualify for free or reduced lunch at their sponsoring high school and/or students who have been in foster care, qualify for a fee waiver.
+Fee waivers must be submitted on an annual basis.
+The fee waiver must be submitted in accordance with the college's payment policy.
+If documentation is not available at the beginning of the quarter, the student may provide documentation that they received free or reduced lunch in the prior year.
 This will hold eligibility until current documentation can be acquired.
-Documentation is typically the letter a family receives from the district granting Free or Reduced Lunch at the sponsoring high school.
-The Fee Waiver will be expanded to include Tuition on credits above a student's eligibility.
-Please note that the Fee Waiver will not cover tuition or fees on classes below the 100 level.
+Documentation is typically the letter a family receives from the district granting free or reduced lunch at the sponsoring high school.
+The fee waiver will be expanded to include tuition on credits above a student's eligibility.
+Please note that the fee waiver will not cover tuition or fees on classes below the 100 level.
 Download the Fee Waiver Application .

 Where do I get a Running Start Enrollment Verification Form?

-Each quarter students are required to submit a Running Start Enrollment Verification Form.
-This form communicates the student's high school information with the college and will help us determine their quarterly eligibility for Tuition-free credits.
-Enrollment Verification Forms can be obtained from the high school counselors directly or from Enrollment Services.
-Please submit the Running Start Enrollment Verification Form to the High School Relations Office at least two business days before the student's Registration Appointment.
+Each quarter students are required to submit a Running Start Enrollment Verification Form (RSEVF).
+This form communicates the student's high school information with the college and will determine their quarterly eligibility for tuition-free credits.
+The RSEVF can be obtained from the high school counselors directly or from Enrollment Services.
+Please submit the RSVEF to the High School Programs Office at least one week before the student's registration access date.